HarshShah2812/Plant-Co-Performance-Dashboard/README.md

 <img width="634" alt="Screenshot 2024-07-17 at 14 29 24" src="https://github.com/user-attachments/assets/696c6571-31a6-46a8-bf2f-feb686fbc20c">

-I also created a new measure called *GP%*, which gives the Gross Profit as a percentage of Sales.
+I also created a new measure called *GP%*, which gives the Gross Profit as a percentage of Sales, and added it to the card alongside *YTD*, *YTD vs PYTD*, and *PYTD*.